 Like the 2002, BMW’s E46 gauges are simple black-and-white — but at night, they give off a soft orange glow.
 In a pitch black cabin, it feels akin to flying a stealth fighter.

 The Lexus LFA’s V10 revved so freely and quickly than a conventional analog tach couldn’t keep up (so they claimed), forcing the designers to go LCD.
 It’s just a bonus that the needle looks like a Jedi putting on a light saber demonstration just past your steering wheel.

 As far as modern gauges go, Audi’s Virtual Cockpit ranks near the top.
 Audi’s tech, which transplants 3D navigation to the screen ahead of the steering wheel, debuted in the TT.
 It wasn’t the first car to get the technology, but Audi scores bonus points for design and execution.

 Watchmaker Jaeger-LeCoultre went into designing instrument clusters for high-end cars in 1921, then sold most of the company to S. Smith & Sons in 1927.
 Luckily, design quality never faltered; if it had, the 250 Testarossa might be less notable.

 More evidence of how well a Jaeger instrument panel can (and should) dominate a dashboard.

 Is it any surprise that a Spyker landed on this list?

 1973 Citroen DS 23 Pallas

-Not only are the speedo and tach beautifully designed, the matching warning light cluster is also impeccably currated.
-It’s also super honest about what might go wrong during a drive.
+Not only are the speedo and tach beautifully designed, but the matching warning light cluster is also impeccably curated.
+It’s also very honest about what might go wrong during a drive.